All Episodes

 I've never heard anybody say this.

-Members of the GR.
+Members of the GO.

-Remember when I told you this, members of the Republican foreign policy establishment are open to supporting Ted Cruz or even Hillary Clinton for president if that's what it takes to prevent Trump from becoming commander-in-chief.
+Members of the Republican foreign policy establishment are open to supporting Ted Cruz or even Hillary Clinton for president if that's what it takes to prevent Trump from becoming commander-in-chief.

-There's some interviews with the Hill.
+This interviews with the Hill.

-Prominent Republicans signed a scathing open letter denouncing Trump.
+Prominent Republicans signed a scathing, open letter denouncing Trump.

 So they are not wavering from their opposition to him.

-Now, admittedly, these are not elected officials, but these are foreign Policy experts who have worked in prior Republican regimes, prior Republican administrations.
+Now, admittedly, these are not elected officials, but these are foreign policy experts who have worked in prior Republican regimes, prior Republican administrations.

 They are major establishment figures.

-They wear the wingtips, the striped pants, they got the uniform down pat, State Department or Pentagon, depending on where they are.
+They got the uniform down pat, State Department or Pentagon, depending on where they are.

 120 of them wrote a letter denouncing Trump.

-And the Hill says that most, if not all of them, intimated they would back Hillary over Trump.
+The Hill.com contacted 13 of them, and the Hill says that most, if not all of them, intimated they would back Hillary over Trump.

-And a couple of them, like I just mentioned, Elliot Cohen, were listed in the fortune piece cited above, which listed nine top Republicans who won't back Trump, they say, under any circumstances.
+And a couple of them, like I just mentioned, Elliot Cohen, were listed in the Fortune piece cited above, which listed nine top Republicans who won't back Trump, they say, under any circumstances.

-So once again, it's out there for anybody who wants to see it.
+So, once again, it's out there for anybody who wants to see it.

 I happen to see it because I, folks, frankly, the reason it resonates with me is because I know, without knowing who, I know that there are lots of these establishment types of this opinion.

-I've been explaining it left and right that they're more concerned with with with holding on to what they've got.
+I've been explaining it left and right, that they're more concerned with holding on to what they've got, personally, professionally, career, career, path, connections, whatever it is.

 And the fear is that the election of Trump will blow it up.

-I don't know how much Trump can blow up K Street if he gets elected president.
+I don't know how much Trump can blow up K-Street if he gets elected president.

 I don't know how much Trump can blow up these connections, but they fear it, which is the point.

-And uh what why these other people out there refuse to notice this, or maybe they do and just don't want to attach any substance to it, but that would be a grave, grave error.
+And why these other people out there refuse to notice this, or maybe they do and just don't want to attach any substance to it, but that would be a grave, grave error.

 Are you kidding me?

-The State Department says it doesn't know if Iran is using its new cash to fund terrorism.
+The State Department says it doesn't know if Iran is using its new cash to fund terrorism?

 What an admission.